 If you're ever in St. Augustine stop by the Floridian, I had an absolutely delicious vegan bean burger.

-Afterwards we walked around the whole city and took in the beautiful lights, window shopped, and picked up some red wine (so much good local wine to choose from in the Old City).
+Afterwards we walked around the whole city, took in the beautiful lights, window shopped, and picked up some red wine (so much good local wine to choose from in the Old City).
 Nothing beats St. Augustine to recharge and reboot inspiration.
 I need to schedule another trip, soon!